realtimetech-solution/kson/README_EN.md

 ## 1. What is Kson?

 Kson is a new data format compatible with the Json standards.
-It solves the ambiguos number type problem of Json and supports the following data types.
+It solves the ambiguous number type problem of Json and supports the following data types.
 ```
 {
    "longValueLower"    : 100l,